CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 | Identifier        | Description
 |---                |---
 | id                | Unique ID.
 Must be one continuous word, use underscores if necessary.
-| picture           | Array of string, each entry is a line of an ascii picture and must be less than 42 characters long.
+| picture           | Array of string, each entry is a line of an ascii picture and must be at most 42 columns long.

 ```C++
   {